basetenlabs/truss-examples/llama/llama-3_2-11b-vision-instruct/README.md

 ### Notes

-Limitations from VLLM allow for a maximum of 1 image as input.
+Limitations from vLLM allow for a maximum of 1 image as input.
 You will get a memory error otherwise.
 You can keep track of the issue [here](https://github.com/vllm-project/vllm/issues/8826).

 ## Example usage